Find the Queen Bee

 When Must You Find the Queen?

 If you did not find the queen what should you do?
 I have great news.
-You don’t always have to find the queen.
+You don’t always have to .
 Seriously you don’t.
 But I know you want to because I want to as well.

-On a few occasions, you will need to find your queen bee.
-It is vital to find the queen bee when you wish to replace her with another queen.
+On a few occasions, you will need to find your her.
+It is vital to find the queen bee when you wish to replace her with another.

 Queen Right is Right!